-Quick one today, due to the fact that I have picked up some sort of mild plague from the little Petri dish running around here.
+Quick recipe for an easy beef stroganoff today, due to the fact that I have picked up some sort of mild plague from the little Petri dish running around here.

 - 12 oz portobello mushooms, sliced